raduSa/LetsGoGambling/README.md

 ## Monte Carlo

-Use are using Monte Carlo to compute the next amount of money we should bet when we will play on the next hand.
+We are using Monte Carlo to compute the next amount of money we should bet when we will play on the next hand.

-The computation runs a certian amount of simulations by playing a hand using the "basic strategy" and using the outcomes (Win, Lose, Tie, Balckjack) to compute the equivalent expected value and variation of that hand.
+The computation runs a certain amount of simulations by playing a hand using the "basic strategy" and using the outcomes (Win, Lose, Tie, Blackjack) to compute the equivalent expected value and variation of that hand.

 ## Bet sizing